WrathChaos/StompClientLib/README.md

 ## Introduction

 StompClientLib is a stomp client in Swift.
 It uses Facebook's [ SocketRocket ](https://github.com/facebook/SocketRocket) as a websocket dependency.
 SocketRocket is written in Objective-C but StompClientLib's STOMP part is written in Swift and its usage is Swift.
-You can use this library in your Swift 3 projects.
+You can use this library in your Swift 3.0+ and 4.0+ projects.

 This is original a fork from [AKStompClient](https://github.com/alibasta/AKStompClient) (This library is not working right now)